 - continuous—a pipeline (like a cron job) that pushes content into the cluster at a steady (data-in-motion) rate.

 - streaming—a dynamic flow of live data received via HTTP from a cloud source.

-The Interana import process, which can be broken down into the following phases:
+The Interana import process can be broken down into the following phases:

 - Download the data.